 We will support the delivery of Buckinghamshire Council's strategic aims, and the Community Vision for Surrey in 2030.

-- Improving wellbeing and public health; tackling the supply of unsafe or dangerous products, and working to maintain the integrity of the food chain, including food quality and nutrition, and animal health.
+- Improving wellbeing and public health; tackling the supply of unsafe, dangerous or age restricted products and working to maintain the integrity of the food chain from farm to fork, including food quality, nutrition, and animal health.